Commons-Server/noisy-baja/README.md

 This token gets rsync'd to the droplet in the step below.
 It is worth noting that as the ./keys folder has been specified in the .gitignore file, we avoid the risk of checking this file back into GitHub.
 The traefik load-balancer uses this key for Let's Encrypt's DNS-based challenge.

-### Config
+### Wiki Config

 We will setup the example using friends security.

+    cd examples/friends
+    cp .env.example .env

-Replace all the values in the `environment` stanza in `examples/friends/docker-compose.yaml` with your own DOMAIN, COOKIE_SECRET, AUTHOR and PASSWORD.
+Edit the `.env` file with your own DOMAIN, COOKIE_SECRET, AUTHOR and PASSWORD.
 Then rsync the configs to the digital ocean droplet.

+    cd ../..
     ssh root@$DOMAIN mkdir -p Commons-Server/noisy-baja
     rsync -a --exclude='.git/' ./ root@$DOMAIN:Commons-Server/noisy-baja/